brainsail/vending-machine-kata/README.md

 * Feature Branching and knowledge of GIT
 * Having fun, by making an app that is completely useless, unless you own a vending machine company.
 In that case you probably should find another repo.

-Probably didn't need to fork this from Guy, but thank you Guy for the template...
+Probably didn't need to fork this... but thank you Guy for the template...
 Everything before my first commit is his fault. :-)

 To get going, just clone and do: